 Engaging With Patients On Social Media Networks

 Communication between patients and providers is a pillar of good patient engagement strategy, and social media is presenting new opportunities to promote that.
-With social media platforms your practice has a chance to position yourself as an authority within your specialty.
+With social media platforms your practice has a chance to position yourself as an authority within your health care specialty.

 “Although social media is not the most appropriate platform for direct patient-physician communication, it can be used to remind patients to ask questions,” HIMSS explains in an information brief.